BA jet makes emergency landing after engine fire

 "We were able to reopen the northern runway within two hours of the incident and we are now focused on returning the airport to normal as quickly as possible," Heathrow's duty manager Mark Freeman said.

-The temporary closure will result in a number of cancelled flights throughout the day, he said.
+The temporary closure will result in a number of canceled flights throughout the day, he said.
 About 1,300 flights take off and land at Heathrow every day.

-BA, the airport's largest airline at Heathrow, said it had cancelled all its short-haul flights to and from Heathrow until 1500 GMT on Friday.
+BA, the airport's largest airline at Heathrow, said it had canceled all its short-haul flights to and from Heathrow until 1500 GMT on Friday.

 The emergency landing could bring renewed calls for Heathrow to be expanded.
 The coalition government blocked the construction of a third runway in 2010 because of environmental concerns.